-High Availability for Cloud Databases means that Cloud Databases users can run their critical production workloads without worrying about the database becoming unavailable due to the failure of a database component.
+High Availability (HA) for Cloud Databases means that Cloud Databases users can run their critical production workloads without worrying about a database becoming unavailable due to the failure of a database component.
 It improves the reliability of running a database in the cloud environment by minimizing downtime and ensuring that the application is never down for more than a few seconds in the event of a failure.

-Currently, HA is supported for MySQL 5.6, Percona 5.6, MariaDB 10, and later versions.
+We currently support HA for MySQL 5.6, Percona 5.6, MariaDB 10, and later versions.

 Figure 1.
 Cloud Databases HA setup

-Getting started with HA for Cloud Databases
+Get started with HA for Cloud Databases

 flavor and volume as the other instances that are part of the HA

 to maintain the HA node configuration.
-For the period when this
+While this replica is being added,

-ACTIVEonce the node has been successfully added.
+ACTIVEstate after the node has been successfully added.